ColdThunder11/Bambu.NET/README.md

 .NET library to easy access your Bambu Lab printers.

 This library is still in developing.
+Only test in my Bambu Lab A1 with AMS Lite

 ## Install
 Install it with NuGet in your dotnet project